NewsTreasure CoastRegion Martin County

 and last updated

-The incident occurred Friday at around 2 p.m., when Woods was driving behind a truck with a trailer.
+The incident occurred Friday at about 2 p.m., when Woods was driving behind a truck with a trailer.
 When the trailer slowed, Woods attempted to pass, crossing over a double solid line into oncoming traffic.
-The front right of his SUV collided with the left rear fender of the trailer, flipping onto the driver’s side.
+The front right of his SUV collided with the left rear fender of the trailer, flipping onto the driver's side.

 The affidavit states that Woods told the responding deputy that he had looked down at his cell phone and did not realize the trailer had slowed.
 The truck driver confirmed he was slowing to make a right turn into a driveway with his turn signal on, and said Woods' SUV must not have seen him.

 According to the report, after the crash, the truck driver helped Woods out of his vehicle.
-Woods appeared lethargic and moved slowly but was 'extremely alert' during the investigation.
+Woods appeared lethargic and moved slowly but was "extremely alert" during the investigation.

-The deputy observed 'several signs of impairment', including profuse sweating and difficulty performing coordination tests.
+The deputy observed "several signs of impairment", including profuse sweating and difficulty performing coordination tests.
 Woods reportedly had hiccups throughout the investigation.

 Woods, wearing a compression sock on his right knee, appeared to limp and stumble during a field sobriety test.
 He told the deputy he's had seven back surgeries and over 20 operations on his leg, and his ankle seizes while walking.

-When asked to remove his sunglasses, the deputy noted that Woods’ eyes were 'bloodshot and glassy' with dilated pupils.
+When asked to remove his sunglasses, the deputy noted that Woods' eyes were "bloodshot and glassy" with dilated pupils.

 During a search, deputies found two pills of hydrocodone in Woods' pocket, and Woods refused to provide a urine sample.
 The deputy concluded that Woods’ normal faculties were impaired, making him unable to operate a vehicle safely.